Green Tea v Covid

 The Patriots were smuggling tea from China into the colonies.
-This ‘Bohea Tea’ was cheaper and turned into a very profitable business by undercutting the British taxed tea.
+This ‘Bohea Tea’ was cheaper and turned into a profitable business by undercutting the British taxed tea.

-Great Britain found out about the smuggling and passed the Tea Act of 1773 lowering the price of tea.
+Great Britain found out about the smuggling and passed the Tea Act of 1773, lowering tea prices.
 This was not good for biz.
 So, the Patriots dressed up as Mohawk Indians and dumped the British taxed tea into the harbor.
 As the Canadian Gladwell points out, our Founding Fathers were a criminal enterprise, drug dealers defending their turf.
 Cool!

-Apparently, lapsang has become popular with guys, and the smokier the better.
+Apparently, lapsang has become popular with guys, and the smokier, the better.
 As a result, tea companies have been upping the smokiness of lapsang souchongs.
 And, in the opinion of Tony Gebely of Tea Epicure, ruining lapsangs by over smoking them.

-Gladwell, also a lapsang drinker and unaware of the scandal was deemed part of the problem by Gebely.
-Thanks Malcolm.
+Gladwell, also a lapsang drinker and unaware of the scandal, was deemed part of the problem by Gebely.
+Thanks, Malcolm.
 Tea Epicure is a wonderful tea blog that rates “the world’s most exciting teas” and goes deep into the tea world.
-Thanks Tony.
+Thanks, Tony.

-Our lapsang souchong has a subtle smokiness, and not nearly as smoky tasting as it smells in the tin.
-And there is there is great story about the origin of lapsang or caravan tea posted in our Lapsang Souchong product description.
+Our lapsang souchong has a subtle smokiness and not nearly as smoky-tasting as it smells in the tin.
+And there is a great story about the origin of lapsang or caravan tea posted in our Lapsang Souchong product description.

-More disclosure, I was thinking I might like a smokier version for my morning lapsang.
+More disclosure, I thought I might like a smokier version for my morning lapsang.
 This podcast stopped me in my tracks.
-I don’t I believe our lapsang has gotten any smokier over time?
+I don’t.
+I believe our lapsang has gotten any smokier over time?
 But please tell me if you think it has.

-Anyway, an interesting podcast having to do with tea as the colonial drug of choice, and over smoked lapsang souchong that I thought I would share here.
+Anyway, an interesting podcast having to do with tea as the colonial drug of choice and over smoked lapsang souchong that I thought I would share here.

-When I got to work this morning (if you call going to Selby Gardens, sipping, talking tea all day work!)
-I decided to crack open our Young Pu-erh.
-Pronounced Poo-Air, a special broad leaf tea, pu’er tea takes its name from the Pu’er county in the Province of Yunnan of China.
+When I got to work this morning (if you call going to Selby Gardens, sipping, talking tea all-day work!), I decided to crack open our Young Pu-erh.
+Pronounced Poo-Air, a special broad-leaf tea, Pu’er tea takes its name from the Pu’er county in the Province of Yunnan of China.

 This is not a tea I reach for often.
-Maybe I should not call myself a dedicated tea drinker because of this, but I was given a newspaper article about an area called Menghai in China.
+Maybe I should not call myself a dedicated tea drinker because of this.
+Though I was given a newspaper article about an area called Menghai in China.
 NYTimes Jan 2009

 Farmers and citizens got rich investing and selling the bricks of Pu-er tea produced in Menghai.
-Some buyers promoted it as liquid gold and when the value hit record levels they dumped their stock and disappeared.
-Now it is less than a 10th of the peak price and the tea traders are no longer buying, leaving the farmers and citizens broke.
+Some buyers promoted it as liquid gold.
+When the value hit record levels, they dumped their stock and disappeared.
+Now it is less than a 10th of the peak price.
+The tea traders are no longer buying, leaving the farmers and citizens broke.

 What is Pu er tea?
 Let’s talk about this tea that people are willing to pay huge amounts of money for.
-Pu Erh goes through an additional oxidation process much like composting where bacterial and fungal fermentation takes place.
+Pu Erh goes through an additional oxidation process, much like composting, where bacterial and fungal fermentation occurs.
 Many refer to it as pu erh fermented tea.

 The tea can then be aged for many years.
-Aged Pu Erh tea leaves are often compressed into cakes or bricks and then wrapped in tissue paper to absorb moisture.
-The bricks are then left to mature in dark, dry places enhancing the already earthy flavor.
+Aged Pu Erh tea leaves are often compressed into cakes or bricks.
+Then the tea is wrapped in tissue paper to absorb moisture.
+The bricks are left to mature in dark, dry places, enhancing the already earthy flavor.

-Pu Erh is said to lower cholesterol, cure hangovers, help with digestive problems, aid metabolism and tends to be low in tannins.
+Pu Erh is said to lower cholesterol, cure hangovers, help with digestive problems, aid metabolism, and is low in tannins.
 Our Young Pu Erh at Local Tea Company is loose rather than compressed.
-The flavor is very pungent and earthy, smells like a compost heap and looks like tar so I know it’s going to be good for me!
+The flavor is very pungent and earthy.
+With a deep inhale, the tea smells like a compost heap and looks like tar.
+So, I know it’s going to be good for me!

 I finish the first steep and continue with four more steeps.
-I like the later steeps better than the initial steep and find a lovely sweet beet tasting dark golden liquor with the fourth and fifth steep.
+The later steeps are better than the initial steep.
+I find a lovely sweet beet tasting dark golden liquor with the fourth and fifth steep.

-By this time, late in the afternoon I am thinking Pu Erh should be brewed more often by me and shared with visitors to Selby Garden as well as the Sarasota Farmer’s Market.
-I’m not sure I would invest pots of money in Pu-erh but it is definitely worth experiencing.
-What a fascinating thing this drink called Tea!
+By this time, late in the afternoon, I think Pu Erh should be brewed more often.
+I should share samples with visitors to Selby Garden as well as the Sarasota Farmer’s Market.
+I’m not sure I would invest pots of money in Pu-erh, but it is definitely worth experiencing.
+What a fascinating thing this drink is called Tea!

 the Tea Lady

+Picard Earl Grey!
 “Tea, Earl Grey, Hot… and whoever this ‘Earl Grey’ fellow is, I’d like a word with him..”

 -Jean Luc Picard, Star Trek The Next Generation

-Tea is a wonderful way to show your love, appreciation, respect or that you are thinking about someone.
-Perhaps the universal gift, as age, gender, geography, time of year, relationship status or any other boundary can be crossed safely, without confusion.
-While the gift of tea can be personal, the truth is everybody has a tea they like or love, some just don’t know it yet.
+Tea is a wonderful way to show your love, appreciation, respect, or that you are thinking about someone.
+Perhaps the universal gift, like age, gender, geography, time of year, relationship status, or any other boundary, can be crossed safely, without confusion.
+While the gift of tea can be personal, the truth is everybody has a tea they like or love.
+Some don’t know it yet.